**As of February 1, 2019, the OA Publishing Fund has been exhausted, and we are no longer accepting applications for this fiscal year.**

 - The publication must take the form of a peer-reviewed journal article.

-- Many subscription journals now offer an open access option in which authors can chose to pay a fee to make their article open access.
+- Many subscription journals now offer an open access option in which authors can choose to pay a fee to make their article open access.
 These publications are sometimes called “hybrid” open access journals.
 Articles in “hybrid” journals are not supported.

 - The journal must be listed in the Directory of Open Access Journals (DOAJ).
 The DOAJ is a community-curated online directory that indexes high quality, open access, peer-reviewed journals.